happyfish100/libshmcache/README.md

-libshmcache is a local share memory cache for multi processes. it is a high performance library because read mechanism is lockless.
+libshmcache is a local share memory cache for multi processes. it is a high performance library because read mechanism is lockless. libshmcache is 100+ times faster than a remote interface such as redis.

 this project contains C library and a PHP extension.